-In this paper, a new semi-parametric framework named Realized-ES-CAViaR is proposed for estimating and forecasting financial tail risks.
-Through incorporating intra-day and high frequency volatility measures with a measurement equation, improvements in the out-of-sample forecasting of tail risk measures are observed, over a range of competing models including the traditional GARCH, Realized-GARCH employing realized volatility, CARE models, as well as the original ES-CAViaR models.
-Specifically, Realized-ES-CAViaR-AR and Realized-ES-CAViaR-Exp models employing sub-sampled RV and sub-sampled RR generate the best VaR and ES forecasts in the empirical study of 9 financial return series.
-With respect to the backtesting of VaR and ES forecasts, the Realized-ES-CAViaR models are also generally less likely to be rejected than their counterparts.
-Further, the model confidence set results also apparently favour the proposed Realized-ES-CAViaR framework.
-In addition to being more accurate, the Realized-ES-CAViaR models regularly generate less extreme tail risk forecasts, allowing smaller amounts of regulatory capital for financial institutions.
+In this paper, we firstly propose a new semi-parametric realized conditional autoregressive VaR framework called Realized-CAViaR.
+We show that the proposed Realized-CAViaR includes the Realized-GARCH as a special case, in terms of the VaR estimation and forecast.
+Secondly, the Realized-CAViaR framework is extended though incorporating various ES components named Realized-ES(-X)-CAViaR(-X).
+Through incorporating intra-day and high frequency volatility measures, improvements in the out-of-sample forecasting of tail risk measures are observed over a range of competing models.
+Specifically, the Realized-ES(-X)-CAViaR(-X) models employing SSRV and SSRR generate the most optimal VaR and ES forecasts in the empirical study of 14 financial return series.
+With respect to the backtesting of VaR and ES forecasts, the Realized-ES(-X)-CAViaR(-X) models are also generally less likely to be rejected than their counterparts.
+Further, the model confidence set results also favor the proposed Realized-ES(-X)-CAViaR(-X) framework.
+In addition to being more accurate, the Realized-ES(-X)-CAViaR(-X) models regularly generate less extreme tail risk forecasts, allowing financial institutions to set aside smaller amounts of regulatory capital to protect against market movements.

-To conclude, the proposed Realized-ES-CAViaR type models, especially when combining sub-sampled RV and sub-sampled RR, should be considered for financial applications in tail risk forecasting, as they allow financial institutions to more accurately allocate capital under the Basel Capital Accords (Basel III will be fully effective in 2019), to protect their investments from extreme market movements.
-This work could be extended by developing asymmetric and non-linear quantile regression specifications; by improving ES component of the model; by using alternative frequencies of observations for the realized measures and by extending the framework to allow multiple realized measures to appear simultaneously in the model (Hansen and Huang, 2016).
+To conclude, the proposed Realized-ES(-X)-CAViaR(-X) type models, especially those employing sub-sampled RV and sub-sampled RR, should be considered for financial applications in tail risk forecasting, as they allow financial institutions to more accurately allocate capital under the Basel Capital Accords, to protect their investments from extreme market movements.
+This work could be extended by developing asymmetric and non-linear quantile regression specifications, by improving ES component of the model, by using alternative frequencies of observations for the realized measures, and by extending the framework to allow multiple realized measures to appear simultaneously in the model (Hansen and Huang, 2016).